qianyisun/Machine-Learning-HW/HW 3/Homework-3.md

   test_error[i] <- error(test_y, yhat = y_hat_valid)
 }
 ```

-With the squared-error loss function, compute and plot the training
-error, AIC, BIC, and validation error (using the validation data) as
-functions of the tuning
-parameter.

 ``` r
 ## plot the training and test errors, along with AIC and BIC, as a function of the tuning parameter k.